Lower Bounds on Learning Pauli Channels with Individual Measurements: Optimal Pauli channel tomography with non-adaptive strategies

-We refer to Fig.\ref{fig: non-adaptive } for an illustration.
-We prove the following lower bound on the total number of measurements and steps: \begin{theorem} The problem of Pauli channel tomography using non-adaptive incoherent measurements requires a total number of channel uses verifying:
+\end{definition} Without loss of generality, we can choose the measurement devices of the form $\cM_t=\{\lambda_i^t \proj{\phi_i^t}\}_{i\in \cI_t}$ where $\spr{\phi_i^t}{\phi_i^t}=1 $ and $\sum_{i\in \cI_t} \lambda_i^t =d$.
+We prove the following lower bound on the total number of measurements and steps: \begin{theorem} The problem of Pauli channel tomography using non-adaptive ancilla-free {individual} measurements requires a total number of channel uses satisfying: